Tax rates in Benin

 - 23% in case of six or more dependent children.

-An individual who has is tax domicile in Benin is normally subject to taxation on worldwide income, while individuals not domiciled in the country are taxed only on Benin-source income.
+An individual who has a tax domicile in Benin is normally subject to taxation on worldwide income, while individuals not domiciled in the country are taxed only on Benin-source income.

 Domicile is based on habitual residence, which can be proved by a permanent home, principal place of residence or centre of economic interests.